secretsudev/secretsudev/README.md

 ## 🙋‍♂️ About Me
-OBJECTIVE: Full stack developer with 7 years of experience in designing, developing and maintaining scalable and responsive web applications using different tech stacks.
-I have strong knowledge of software development life cycles, architecting scalable platforms, object-oriented programming and agile methodologies., PROFILE SUMMARY:
+Full stack developer with 8 years of experience in designing, developing and maintaining scalable and responsive web applications using different tech stacks.
+I have strong knowledge of software development life cycles, architecting scalable platforms, object-oriented programming and agile methodologies.

-* Over 7 years of professional experience in Information Technology with extensive experience in application development using back end technologies
+* Over 7 years of professional experience in Information Technology with extensive experience in application development using front end technologies
 * Over 6 years of experience in working in fast-paced, high tech environments with cross functional teams using agile methodology
 * Over 4 years of experience in building smart contract and dapps in EVM networks such as Ethereum, Polygon, Arbitrum, Avalanche, BSC and so on.
 * Through knowledge in developing cloud native application using micro service methodology in pivotal cloud foundry platform